coachup is the place to start your coaching career

 4 Ways to Build Mental Toughness During Your Workouts

-There are a lot of ways to train your mind.
-In this post I’ll give you one specific way to build mental toughness, and that is through physical stress.
-Your mind and body are connected.
-Therefore, when your body fatigues so does your mind.
+There are a lot of ways to train your mind, but in this post we will focus on one in particular.
+One of the most effective ways to build mental toughness is by exposing yourself to physical stress.
+The mind and body are closely connected, and when your body fatigues, your mind does the same.
 Think back to the last time you did a conditioning workout.
-How clearly are you thinking right after you ran that last wind sprint?
+Do you remember how foggy your brain felt after that final sprint?

-At the end of a drill or play when you’re exhausted, that’s the time where it’s the easiest to let up and lose focus.
-It’s natural to try and rationalize reasons why we can slow down and that it is ok.
-We tell ourselves excuses but these excuses are insidious.
+Athletes tend to let up and lose focus when they feel most physically tired at the end of a drill or set.
+It’s natural to try and rationalize reasons why you can slow down and that it is okay.
+We give ourselves excuses, but it is important to make an effort to ignore them.
 Once you give in to one, you give into them all.
-Other bad habits will soon follow.
+Bad habits foster more and worse bad habits.

-Having the discipline to resist that impulse is how you build mental strength.
+Having the discipline to resist excuses and the impulse to let up is how you build mental toughness.

 Conditioning is one of those things that we know is important but dread doing.
 It’s not fun, especially when we’re already tired from a workout.
-That’s why including a conditioning drill at the end of your workout is a great way to build mental toughness; you are forced to forget you’re tired and push yourself beyond the limits you set for yourself in your mind.
-So when you want nothing more than to unlace your shoes off and collapse onto the sideline, run a set of lines or a “17 across” first.
-You’ll hate doing it, but the act of dragging yourself onto the court and pushing yourself for 30-60 seconds will make you mentally tougher.
+That’s why including a conditioning drill at the end of your workout is a great way to build mental toughness.

-Your workout plan is only worthwhile if you follow it but it can be tempting to make last minute changes when you’re tired.
+Your workout plan is only worthwhile if you follow it stringently, but it is tempting to make last minute changes when you’re tired.
 Especially when the next drill is one that you hate.
 For me, it was pure ball handling drills.
 As soon as I saw a ball handling drill on my workout plan I groaned.
-There were times when I fell prey to my excuses and switched my workout plan to a drill that was easier.
-This is a sign of pure mental weakness.
+There were times when I fell prey to my excuses and switched my plan to a drill that was easier.
+A sign of pure mental weakness.

 Your workout plan should be treated like a holy doctrine.
 Follow it religiously.
 There’s a reason why you chose that drill when you crafted your workout plan.
 Don’t let your mental weakness get in the way of doing what you need to do.

-If you’re doing a shooting drill that has 10 shots in it, choose a target number of shots you have to make.
+If you’re doing a shooting drill that has 10 reps in it, choose a target number of shots you have to make.
 One where you’ll reach the mark 50-80% of the time.
-If you fail to reach your goal, perform the punishment.
+If you fail to reach your goal, perform the consequence.
 One of the most effective uses of consequences is when you’re shooting free throws.
-After a drill when you’re tired, shoot 2 free throws as if your team was in the bonus and it was 1 and 1.
-If you don’t make both, perform the punishment.
-The punishment should be chosen before you do the drill when you have a clear head.
-Some punishment examples are:
+After a drill when you’re tired, shoot 2 free throws as if your team was in the bonus and it was 1-and-1.
+If you don’t make both, perform the consequence.
+It should be chosen before you do the drill when you have a clear head.
+Some examples are:

 • 5 burpees